 2. Strategies for Auditory Learners

 Auditory learners learn best when information is spoken or discussed.
-They thrive in the classroom setting where they can listen to lectures, participate in discussions, and ask questions.
+They thrive in the classroom where they can listen to lectures, participate in discussions, and ask questions.
 Parents can support their learning by incorporating audiobooks, verbal repetition, and interactive conversations about what they are studying.
-Reading aloud, using rhymes or songs to memorize information, and encouraging storytelling can also reinforce their comprehension.
+Reading aloud, using rhymes or songs to memorize information, and encouraging storytelling can reinforce their comprehension.

 3. Strategies for Kinesthetic Learners